monecchi/FoodStack-Framework/README.md

-Ebor-Framework
+FoodStack-Framework
 ==============

-Ebor Framework - The Driving Force Behind TommusRhodus' Themes Custom post types, meta boxes etc.
+Custom post types, meta boxes with WooCommerce for Restaurant & Food Stores in mind etc.